-Mr PDH Hodgson is a Director of Butterfield Trust (Guernsey) Limited, who act as administrators for Zürcher Kantonalbank Finance (Guernsey) Limited.
+Mr PDH Hodgson, who was a Director of the Company until 31 October 2019, is also a Director of Butterfield Trust (Guernsey) Limited, who acted as administrators for Zürcher Kantonalbank Finance (Guernsey) Limited until 30 September 2019.
 Details of the fees paid to Butterfield Trust (Guernsey) Limited for services rendered are shown in the above table.

-16 Events after the statement of financial position date
+19 Events after the statement of financial position date